 You should invest some time in creating an inventory of your favorite skills, as well as identifying the pieces of a work environment that will keep you motivated and energized year-round.

-What’s more is you need to identify your leadership style.
+What’s more, you need to identify your leadership style.

 Are you autocratic, democratic, or have an overall laissez-faire attitude?

 Is your approach transformational, transactional, or purely charismatic?
 Establishing these things is essential, as it allows you to see what your strengths are, as well as what opportunities you can offer your employees.

 Once you’ve clearly identified your needs for a positive work experience, you’ll need to consider roles that may align with these needs.
 Certain fields or industries are more conducive to your interests.

 For example, some fields may align closely with your values and favorite skills but won’t support your salary requirements.

 Similarly, other fields may pay well but may require longer hours or more responsibility than you are willing to accept.